Professional Context

 💡 Expert Advice & Considerations

-Don't rely on AI to grade your students' work, but use it to analyze and provide feedback on your own teaching materials to ensure they are effective and unbiased.
+One of the worst things you can do is lean on this tool to grade your students' work, but use it to analyze and provide feedback on your own teaching materials to ensure they are effective and unbiased.

 Advanced Prompt Library